DavidMedin/mini_text/README.md

 # Mini Text
-This is a bad attempt to create a text editor.
+This is an attempt to create a text editor.
 I declare this 'minimalist', but what I really mean is lacking in features.